 And her cakes are just as delicious.

 This is my version of my grandmother's Russian medovik - a gluten-free, scrumptious cake with layers of crispy thin pastry, decadent mascarpone cream and fresh figs and pomegranates.
 It's decadent, but without refined white flour, less sugar than its traditional Russian counterparts and the tanginess of mascarpone, you could feel slightly more wholesome about the whole thing.

-And to help you bake it, I’m even hosting a giveaway!
+And to help you bake it, I'm even hosting a giveaway!
 Because this cake is baked in layers, it helps to have a few pans on hand.
-I used a Baker’s Secret baking set, which includes a sheet cake pan, a loaf pan, a 9-inch square cake pan and a good ol’ baking sheet.
-To shape my layers, I used a Baker’s Secret 8-inch round cake pan, whose lovely red colour later served as a beautiful serving tray on which to present my cake.
+I used my favourite Baker's Secret baking set, which includes a sheet cake pan, a loaf pan, a 9-inch square cake pan and a good ol' baking sheet.
+To shape my layers, I used a Baker's Secret 8-inch round cake pan, whose lovely red colour later served as a beautiful serving tray on which to present my cake.

 And now, you could also win an 8″ Baker’s Secret Square Cake Pan, delivered directly to your doorstep just in time for all that holiday baking.
 Just enter below!